 The building had a 35 feet frontage with a dealing room on the ground floor and a coffee room on the first.
 The building functioned as a stock exchange for London but is yet to be regulated.
 The original Jonathan’s Coffee house succumbed to fire in 1778.

 When the British occupied Philadelphia, the City Tavern became the focal point of business.24 The City Tavern, later called the Merchants Coffee House, became Philadelphia’s exchange.

 In 1790, the first US stock exchange, the Philadelphia Stock Exchange, was formed.
 Originally known as the Board of Brokers, the exchange boosted prospects of developing financial sectors in the country.
-It was only in 1875 that the Board of Brokers changed its name to the Philadelphia Stock Exchange.
+In 1875, the Board of Brokers changed its name to the Philadelphia Stock Exchange.
 Over centuries, the stock exchange building shifted to several locations.
-Contrary to popular belief, it is the Philadelphia Stock Exchange and not the New York Stock Exchange, which is the first official exchange in the United States.
+Contrary to popular belief, it is the Philadelphia Stock Exchange and not the New York Stock Exchange, the first official exchange in the United States.

 This stock exchange was also used to raise capital for public works such as the Philadelphia and Lancaster Turnpike Company, Lancaster and Susquehanna Turnpike, and America’s first turnpike.27